 "Wild" means untamed.
 You don't expect to be able to pet a wild animal, and you can't just go into the woods and eat whatever you find.
 Then again, you don't go around petting strangers either, and if you ate anything you found in a supermarket you could end up drinking bleach.

 Driving isn't exactly "safe," yet most of us do it every day.
 People in hunter-gatherer societies eat wild food daily, much of it gathered by children.
 And they have been doing so, with very few mishaps, for thousands of years.
 They can do this, just as we manage to drive relatively safely, because they first learn how.
 That's what we're here to teach you.

 Our guides are all highly skilled and experienced in wild food identification and processing.
 Many are professional wildcrafters.
 Still, that doesn't mean accidents don't happen (see next question).

 We'll do our best, but see previous question, and if you are bringing children with you, see here.

 In registering, you are stating that you understand that foraging has its risks.
 People routinely have allergic reactions to foods they are not used to, particularly wild foods.
 People cut themselves preparing food.
 They twist their ankles or fall and break bones.
 They have severe reactions to poison ivy or other wild plants.
 They get stung or bitten by animals.
 That's why these plants and animals are called "wild."

-Despite the risks, we, the organizers of No Taste Like Home, hike in the woods.
-We choose to eat wild food.
-That doesn't mean YOU have to.
-You are choosing to participate in these events at your own discretion and therefore at your own risk.
+In attending our program, you are choosing to participate at your own discretion and therefore at your own risk.
 You are also consenting to emergency medical treatment in the event of an injury.

 If you are unsure about your physical capabilities or possible allergies, please consult your doctor prior to participation in one of our events.
 If you are allergic to any type of bee, wasp, hornet, etc. please bring your injectable prescription medicine if required.